wizardzcustomkb/60oec/README.md

 to use this keyboard for fabrication with the manufactors you will need to provide the following.

 ## To do list:
-1. Add mx plate to the repo (DXF & Step files).
+1. Add MX Plate to the repo (DXF & Step files).
 2. Add WKL & HHKB (7U/6U) outer & inner top case.
-3. Prototype the keyboard.
+3. Add an order guide for the keyboard.

 ## Rectangle Info
 ### Case: